 2016 The Royal Society of Portrait Galleries at The Mall Galleries, London.

-Henrietta is currently working on a book provisionally titled ‘A Portrait of the Great Chefs of Britain’- 50 of the top chefs in the country are collaborating with her on the book including Raymond Blanc OBE, Michel Roux Junior, Michael Caines MBE, Gary Rhodes, Pierre Koffmann and Fergus Henderson.
+Henrietta is currently working on a ‘A Portrait of the Great Chefs of Britain’- 50 of the top chefs in the country are collaborating with her including Raymond Blanc OBE, Michel Roux Junior, Michael Caines MBE, Gary Rhodes, Pierre Koffmann and Fergus Henderson.

 “ Every painting unintentionally is biographical.
 Through experience and reflection an expression evolves of what I have studied, thought, believed and discovered (particularly through my travelling).
 The intuitive cultures and minds I have encountered have increasingly reinforced my belief that a rigid quest for reality can rebuke the exuberance of early work and it is precisely the compulsion inwards to explore the infinite